 - Who takes the pet to the vet?

 The answers to these specific questions will help the judge decide which spouse is a better fit to take care of the pet after the marriage is officially over.
+Courts may also consider other factors, such as financial contributions to pet expenses and the pet’s well being.
 This new law also makes sure that the pet is taken care of properly while divorce proceedings are underway.
+Temporary care orders are common in pet custody cases and can help maintain stability for the pet during divorce proceedings.
 You or your spouse can request an order that would require one of you to care for the pet until your divorce is finalized.

 How the New Pet Ownership Law in California Works